21 Great Things to Do in Huatulco Oaxaca Mexico

 Playa Zicatela in Puerto Escondido is actually one of the best surf spots in Mexico.
 If you don’t dare, you will love watching pro surfers dancing on the huge waves or surfing through the pipes.

-Is Huatulco safe?
+Is Huatulco Safe?

 There are not only a ton of things to do in Huatulco, but it is a very safe region of Mexico to visit.
 Huatulco is relatively quiet, and not overly busy with tourists.